webscape-entertainment/firefox-tv-unoffical/README.md

 > ⚠️ Firefox has ended support for Amazon Fire TV.
-This app may continue to work, but it won’t receive security or other updates effective April 30, 2021.
-See also [https://support.mozilla.org/en-US/kb/end-support-firefox-amazon-devices](https://support.mozilla.org/en-US/kb/end-support-firefox-amazon-devices).
+This app tries to do its work, but it is unoffical

+Down bellow is original README:

 # Firefox for Amazon's Fire TV